lighteko/reppy-fastapi/README.md

 ### Production Ready
 - ✅ FastAPI with async support
 - ✅ Pydantic v2 schemas for validation
-- ✅ AWS Lambda consumer for SQS job processing
+- ✅ OCI Functions consumer for async job processing
 - ✅ Health checks for all dependencies
 - ✅ Loguru-based logging with rotation
 - ✅ Optional LangSmith tracing